zsk612/tp/docs/UserGuide.md

 ```

 ### 3.4. <a id="workout-menu">Workout Menu</a>
+This section shows the command you can use when you are in workout menu.

+Click [here](#main-workout) to learn how to enter workout menu.
 ### 3.4.1. <a id="workout-help">Viewing Help: `help`</a>
 You can see a complete list of available commands under Workout Menu and how to use them.